lime-desu/dootsfile/README.md

   - Setup zsh as a default shell, after setting this up:
     - this will automatically install and use [Oh-My-Zsh](https://ohmyz.sh/) framework and download it's defined custom plugins
     - it will also download [Oh-My-Tmux](https://github.com/gpakosz/.tmux) too and tmux plugins
-  - Set up Firefox/Librewolf search engine shortcuts, you can find it on `about:preferences#search`.
-(Not custom CSS).
+  - Set up Firefox/Librewolf search engine shortcuts (Not custom CSS).
-    - shortcut for search engine for quick search, example `:gh` will search on github `:r/` will search subreddit, `:so` stackoverflow,`:y` youtube and etc.
+    - shortcut search engine for quick search, example `:gh` will search on github `:r/` will search subreddit, `:so` stackoverflow,`:y` youtube and etc.
     - and it will also execute [Firefox-Ui-Fix](https://github.com/black7375/Firefox-UI-Fix) installation script
   - Install [phinger-cursors](https://github.com/phisch/phinger-cursors) icons as a mouse/cursor theme and [adw-gtk3](https://github.com/lassekongo83/adw-gtk3) for consistent gtk looking theme (will fetch it from github releases)
   - If on Gnome De: